LG Compressor Class-Action Lawsuit 2024: Do LG Compressors Fail?

 A customer was wondering why we were selling defective refrigerators—sorry, allegedly defective refrigerators.

-I told him not to panic and assured him we would research it.
+I told the salesperson not to panic and assured him we would research it.

 Privately, I was thinking, “Oh, crap.”

-We have over 40 technicians, but fixing 9,000 refrigerators would be a stretch.
+We have over 40 technicians, but replacing 7,000 compressors over six years would be a huge issue.

 Still, I wondered why the service managers were strangely silent about such a widespread problem, especially since they’re outspoken about everything.